opsone-ch/documentation/website/name.rst

 All parts configured within the system are tied to this name so it **cannot be modified afterwards**.

+The name must start with a lower case letter, followed by lower case letters, digits, underscores or dashes.
+It may be only up to 32 characters long.

 Among others, the name is used to configure:

 * system user and group